A lower bound for the volumes of complements of periodic geodesics: Sequences of closed geodesics with uniformly bounded volume complement

-Using elementary hyperbolic geometric, one easily shows that $\gamma_{n,1}$ has not self-tangency points, and the angle in the intersection points between $\gamma_{n,1}\setminus\eta_n$ and $\eta_n$ are smaller than the angles in the gluing points. .2cm Notice that by construction,
+Using elementary hyperbolic geometric, one easily shows that $\gamma_{n,1}$ has no self-tangency points, and the angle in the intersection points between $\gamma_{n,1}\setminus\eta_n$ and $\eta_n$ are less than the angles in the gluing points. .2cm Notice that by construction,

 \begin{claim} $\gamma_{n,1}$ has the minimal number of self-intersection. \end{claim}